Astrocast/astronode-gui-web/README.md

 The Web Astronode GUI requires a browser that supports the [Web Serial API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Serial_API).\
 Currently this API is only implemented by the desktop chromium-based browsers such as Chrome, Edge, Opera and others.\
 Notably, the tool does not work on Firefox and Safari.

+## How do I try it?

+Simply navigate to https://astrocast.github.io/astronode-gui-web/ to try it.